Virtual Machines (VMs)

 xe vm-param-get param-name=has-vendor-device uuid={VM-UUID}

-Install the XCP-ng driversβ
+Install the XCP-ng toolsβ

-- Snapshot your VM before installing (just in case)
+- Snapshot your VM before installing.

-- Check the above prerequisite about the "Manage Citrix PV drivers via Windows Update" option
+- Check the above prerequisite about the "Manage Citrix PV drivers via Windows Update" option.

-- Unpack the ZIP file
+- Unpack the ZIP file.

-- Start the installation MSI
+- Start the installation MSI.

-- Follow the install wizard
+- Follow the install wizard.

 How to know if tools are already installed and workingβ